GFDRR/thinkhazard/README.rst

 .. code:: yaml

-    data_path: /var/sig
+    data_path: /tmp

-For production, we recommend a dedicated disk partition.
+For production, we recommend you change this location to a dedicated disk partition.

 hazard_types
 ------------